maykar/plex_assistant/translation.md

         ],
 ```

+### Invoke Commands

 The next part is an array with the key "play_start".
 These are phrases of how someone could start the command.
 Each of these is tested against "movies" and "shows" from above to decide if the user is looking for a show or a movie.
+Once any of the play_start phrases are found they are removed from the command so that they don't add to other options like
+the media title, so it is important to have as many ways that it could be phrased included.
 ```
         # Invoke Command
         "play_start": [